LieberInstitute/deconvo_lute-paper/README.md

 The path to this repository on JHPCE is:

-This repo contains analysis code, outputs, figures, etc. for the deconvolution methods paper.
+This repo contains analysis scripts, outputs, figures, etc. for the deconvolution methods paper.
 The subdirs contained here include:

-* `code` : Main location where scripts and code to generate content live.
+* `scripts` : Main location where scripts and scripts to generate content live.

-* `figures_and_tables`: Main location of figures and tables, with same layout as `code` subdir
+* `figures_and_tables`: Main location of figures and tables, with same layout as `scripts` subdir

-* `outputs`: Objects (i.e. not figures or tables) which are produced by scripts from `code`.
-Has same layout as `code` subdir.
+* `outputs`: Objects (i.e. not figures or tables) which are produced by scripts from `scripts`.
+Has same layout as `scripts` subdir.

 * `source`: Scripts, vignettes, etc. which are central to the planned deconvolution resource.
 This will have its own internal structure and be developed in parallel to analyses for the paper.

 ## Data files